 There may be a lot to be said, especially when it comes to how much control it gives you over several elements like inventory management, custom carts, and endpoints like the checkout page when you consider how much effort and coding prowess it takes to achieve the same level of customization using WooCommerce, Shopify or other eCommerce builders.

-Other upcoming features earmarked for the Webflow web development platfrom eCommerce builder include subscriptions, discounts, and downloads.
+Other upcoming features earmarked for the Webflow web development platform eCommerce builder include subscriptions, discounts, and downloads.
 There will also be Amazon integration along with multi-currency support.

 Hosting and Deployment